A-Fayed/mm-portal/docs/readme.md

 7. Choose 'master' branch and 'docs' under 'Source'
 8. Visit the published link

+OR

+Just use click on this template generate to auto clone this repo into your own github account [MM Dev portal](https://github.com/A-Fayed/mm-portal/generate)

 ## Adding a new .md file

 1. Navigate to current-MM-project/docs/_posts/ in Github